microsoft/pxt/docs/project-tools.md

 covered with a simulated authenticated API, not a live cross-device account test.
 See [the test guide](../tests/project-tools-test/README.md) for limits and manual checks.

+## Block copy and paste

+Ordinary **Copy**, **Cut** and **Paste** use the same extension and custom-source checks as the backpack, even with project tools disabled or while signed out.
+Copied blocks carry only their used extension references and original source filenames.
+Pasting asks **Add required extensions?** before installing missing packages, checks conflicts, saves current code/assets, and waits for the refreshed block definitions before inserting.
+Cancel leaves the destination unchanged.

+When a copied block was defined in the original project's custom source and is absent in the destination, **Project code is required** names the missing source files.
+Copy that code or publish it as an extension before pasting again.
+Stale Blockly definitions left behind by another project do not count as available.
+Already-installed local extensions can still be copied within a project; a missing local extension must be published rather than installed from its private reference.

+The clipboard keeps normal Blockly behavior for individual statements, expressions, function calls, comments, placement and undo.
+It does not require a backpack container or collect extra function bodies.
+Copies made before requirement capture still work when their blocks are available; recopy in the updated editor to include extension/source metadata.
+A failed copy never removes the source of a Cut.

 ## Whiteboard storage and sharing boundary

 Notes are stored in `Header.projectNotes`, not in `ScriptText`, asset collections,